-- 1. there are no laws or regulations obligating the destruction of biogas generated in landfills or the use of the gas to generate electricity; - 2. the project is one of the fewest to use the landfill gas to generate electricity, and other LFG capturing projects were developed only under the CDM; - 3. the project is not the most economic attractive alternative, and only the CDM incentives can make the project economically attractive.
+- 1. there are no laws or regulations obligating the destruction of biogas generated in landfills or the use of the gas to generate electricity; - 2. the project is one of the fewest to use the landfill gas to generate electricity, and other LFG capturing projects were developed only under the CDM; similar activities are not widely observed and commonly carried out, being restricted into pilot-scale systems; - 3. the project is not the most economic attractive alternative, and only the CDM incentives can make the project economically attractive.